kennethkimosop/kennethkimosop/README.md

 ---

 ## 🚀 About Me
-- 🔭 I build tools & products that **empower engineers** and provide solutions.
+- 🔭 I enjoy building tools and products that **solve problems and provide solutions**.
-- 🤝 Open to collaborating on **Data Science, Machine Learning, and IoT innovation projects**.
+- 🤝 Always open to learning from others and collaborating on **Data Science, Machine Learning, and IoT projects**.
-- 🧑‍🏫 I also mentored students in IoT & cloud integration, helping bring ideas to life.
+- 🧑‍🏫 I value growth through teamwork and knowledge-sharing.
-- ⚡ Fun fact: *“WHAT IF... ?” fuels most of my projects.*
+- ⚡ Fun fact: I like asking *“What if... ?”* — often sparks my best ideas.

----

 ## 🛠️ Tech Stack
 **Languages & Frameworks**